 We have implemented the contour-deformed tropical integration algorithm, which we discussed in the previous sections, in a \soft{C++} module named \soft{feyntrop}.
 This module is an upgrade to previous code developed by the first author in \cite{Borinsky:2020rqs}.

-\ft has been checked against \soft{AMFlow} \cite{Liu:2022chg} and \soft{pySecDec} \cite{Borowka:2017idc} for roughly 15 different diagrams with 1-3 loops and 2-5 legs at varying kinematics points, in both the Euclidean and Minkowski regimes, finding agreement in all cases within the given uncertainty bounds.
-In the Euclidean regime, the original algorithm has been checked against numerous analytic computations that have been obtained at higher loop order using conformal four-point integral and graphical function techniques \cite{Borinsky:2022lds}.
+\ft was checked against \soft{AMFlow} \cite{Liu:2022chg} and \soft{pySecDec} \cite{Borowka:2017idc} for roughly 15 different diagrams with 1-3 loops and 2-5 legs at varying kinematics points, in both the Euclidean and Minkowski regimes, finding agreement in all cases within the given uncertainty bounds.
+In the Euclidean regime, the original algorithm was checked against numerous analytic computations that were obtained at high loop order using conformal four-point integral and graphical function techniques~\cite{Borinsky:2022lds}.

 Note that our prefactor convention, which we fixed in eqs.~\eqref{eq:prop} and \eqref{eq:par}, differs from the one in \soft{AMFlow} and \soft{pySecDec} by a factor of $(-1)^{|\mathbf{\nu}|}$, where $|\mathbf{\nu}| = \sum_{e=0}^{|E|-1} \nu_e$.
 In comparison to \soft{FIESTA} \cite{Smirnov:2021rhf}, our convention differs by a factor of $(-1)^{|\mathbf{\nu}|} \exp\left({-L \gamma_\text{E} \epsilon}\right)$.